 The embroidery process begins with panels of fabric being placed within a ‘frame’ to gently pull it tight and secure, like a blank sheet of paper.
 The picture below shows a circular embroidery hoop being used to enable a seamstress to sew a small, detailed motif on to some fabric.

 Various techniques are then used to create the embellishment, depending on the design.
 Tambour beading creates a superior finish for beaded gowns, and is a traditional French couturier technique not used very often anymore in UK ateliers as it requires a very specific skill, and a high level of experience.
 Beads are held underneath the fabric and a hook is inserted from above, to pull the beads on to the fabric (Pictured below).

 For fine-detail thread-work, we experiment to establish the best technique for the task.
 A small delicate flower may require a simple satin stitch, but a bold corded motif may require a specialist ‘wrapping technique’, which offers a defined detailed edge as opposed to a harsh solid edge.

 Once the embroidery is complete, the fabric is taken out of the frames and cut.

 The embellishment team sew the numerous panels of fabric together, and the final look designed starts to take shape.
 The seamstresses expertly hide all the joins in the panels, so that the whole dress looks like one piece of fabric.

-Credited with being the leading London wedding dress shop, our boutique has over 50 couture wedding dresses all of which have been made at our Chelsea atelier.
+Phillipa Lepley is widely recognised as being the leading British couture wedding dress designer.
+Her wedding dress shop in London, Chelsea, has over 50 dresses all of which have been made in England from start to finish at her atelier.
 To make an appointment to view the collection please click here, call 0207 590 9771 or email firstname.lastname@example.org.